Richmond, Queensland: History

 Jirandali (also known as Yirandali, Warungu, and Yirandhali) is an Australian Aboriginal language of North-West Queensland, particularly the Hughenden area.
 The language region includes the local government area of the Shire of Flinders, including Dutton River, Flinders River, Mount Sturgeon, Caledonia, Richmond, Corfield, Winton, Torrens, Tower Hill, Landsborough Creek, Lammermoor Station, Hughenden, and Tangorin.

 Wanamarra (also known as Maykulan and Wunumura is an Australian Aboriginal language in North West Queensland.
 The language region includes areas within the Shire of McKinlay, Shire of Cloncurry and Shire of Richmond, including the Flinders River area, and the towns of Kynuna and Richmond.

-The explorer William Landsborough camped at the site that would become the town of Richmond on 13 March 1862.
+The explorer William Landsborough camped on 13 March 1862 at the site that would become the town of Richmond.
 Explorer and former Commandant of the Native Police, Frederick Walker, had previously passed through the area in October 1861, naming and camping on the Dutton River.
 Both the Landsborough and Walker parties were attempting to locate the Burke and Wills expedition.

 The leasehold of the Richmond Downs Pastoral Run was granted in 1863 to Wellington Cochrane Bundock and Enoch Price Walter Hays who came from the Richmond River in New South Wales.
 In 1866 the Crown Lands Office transferred the leasehold on the Pastoral Runs of Wyanganie, Landsborough Downs and Richmond Downs in the Burke district from W C Bundock and F S Hays to Robert Napier, manager of the Commercial Banking Company of Sydney.
 Then in 1867 the interest of the bank in these three properties was transferred back to W C Bundock and Francis S Hays.